IEntin/ClientServer/docs/README.md

 Business logic, tasks multithreading, and communication layer are decoupled.

 Encryption: Elliptic-curve Diffie–Hellman (ECDH) protocol is used.\
-Simmetric encryption is used after the key is set for each session/client.\
+Symmetric encryption is used after the key is set for each session/client.\
 The key is specific for every session/client pair.\
 Unlike simple DIFIIE-Hellman the used protocol is resistant to\
 'Man In The Middle' attack types.